ResamplingDLLAD/ResamplingEmpirical/README.md

 ## Demo
-In this work, we investigate the influence of eleven sampling methods on the performance of three DLLAD approaches, namely [CNN](https://ieeexplore.ieee.org/document/8511880), [LogRobust](https://dl.acm.org/doi/10.1145/3338906.3338931) and [NeuralLog](https://www.computer.org/csdl/proceedings-article/ase/2021/033700a492/1AjSXBpYSuk).
+In this work, we investigate the influence of ten sampling methods on the performance of three DLLAD approaches, namely [CNN](https://ieeexplore.ieee.org/document/8511880), [LogRobust](https://dl.acm.org/doi/10.1145/3338906.3338931) and [NeuralLog](https://www.computer.org/csdl/proceedings-article/ase/2021/033700a492/1AjSXBpYSuk).

 ### Data Preparation
 1. Download the four datasets and put them under the folder ./dataset.